michaelschott00/twitter-sentiment-analysis/README.md

 This repo contains the code I wrote for the project from the Machine Learning Core Lecture at Saarland University.
-The project is about sentiment analysis on AI- and Machine Learning related Twitter data and the goal is to classify tweets as positive, negative or neutral.
+The project is about sentiment analysis on AI- and Machine Learning related Twitter data and the goal is to classify tweets as positive, negative or neutral as well as predict a valence score between -1 and 1.

 ## Data

-### Overview
 The dataset for this project was a collection of 8000 AI- and machine learning- related tweets labeled with a sentiment (positive, negative, neutral) as well as a valence score between -1 and 1.
 It additionally contained